Andrew-S-Rosen/QMOF/README.md

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter*, **4**, 1578-1597 (2021).
 DOI: [10.1016/j.matt.2021.02.015](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).

 Follow the QMOF Database on Twitter ([@QMOF_Database](https://twitter.com/QMOF_Database)) if you want to be the first to know about the latest news and updates.
+Check the [Projects](https://github.com/arosen93/QMOF/projects) tab to see what additions are planned for the database.

 ## Accessing the QMOF Database
 The QMOF Database is permanently archived on Figshare at the following link: